 Cost comprises the purchase price, costs of conversion and other related costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on a weighted average basis as per individual location which is done on specific identification of batches.

-Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
+Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs necessary to make the sales.

 The Company reviews the condition of its inventories and makes provision against obsolete and slow-moving inventory items which are identified as no longer suitable for sale or use.
 Obsolete and slow-moving items are valued at cost or estimated net realisable value, whichever is lower.
-Any write-down of inventories is recognised as an expense during the year.
+Any write-down of inventories is recognised as an expense during the year

-2.15 Provisions
+2.14 Provisions